jku-icg-classroom/assignment-2-model-explanations-the-ai-explainers/README.md

 LIME can be used after training to evaluate the model as well as during training.
 Using the LIME method during training will help identify if some of the features are not important for training, allowing us to consider reducing the number of features and seeing this feature's effects on model prediction.
 Here LIME was used after training.

 #### Who would benefit from this method?
 Both methods benefit model developers in which the method would make their work easier and faster, also more understandable.
+It is also interpretable by non-experts.

 #### How can this method explain the model?
 The Grad-CAM technique utilizes the gradients of the classification score with respect to the final convolutional feature map, to identify the parts of an input image that most impact the classification score.
 The places where this gradient is large are exactly the places where the final score depends most on the data.